alphagov/govuk-import-export-prototype/start/find-overseas-business-opportunities-experimental-sg.markdown

 [Contact your local International Trade team](http://www.uktiofficefinder.ukti.gov.uk/contactSearch.html) to find out more.

+Check if you're eligible for a [grant to attend overseas trade shows](https://www.gov.uk/guidance/tradeshow-access-programme).
+Contact your event organiser for help.

 ^[Get help researching export markets](/answer/choosing-export-market-ukti-experimental-sg.html) if you’re not sure which overseas markets to focus on.^

-You can also check if you're eligible to use the [trade show access programme](https://www.gov.uk/guidance/tradeshow-access-programme).
-Contact your event organiser for help.

 ## Get help winning business from major overseas projects